MicrosoftDocs/ai-builder/ai-builder-docs/dual-mode-licensing.md

 - **Power Automate and Power Apps context**: Allows you to enrich cloud flows or apps with AI prompts or AI models like document processing tools.
 - **Microsoft Copilot Studio context**: Allows you to enrich agents with AI prompts or agent flows with AI prompts or AI models like document processing tools.
 In this context, AI Builder features are sometimes called *AI tools*.

 In Copilot Studio context, AI Builder features are licensed based on Copilot Credits.
-This doesn't change.
+This licensure doesn't change.

 In Power Automate and Power Apps context, AI Builder features are licensed exclusively based on AI Builder credits up to November 1, 2025.

 Starting November 1, 2025, AI Builder features in Power Automate and Power Apps context will also be licensed based on Copilot Credits.
 Existing customers with paid or seeded AI Builder credits can continue using their AI Builder credits.
 When AI Builder credits are in overage or not present, the licensing system checks Copilot Credits availability, and allows the feature to run, if any.

-New customers aren't able to purchase paid AI Builder Capacity Add-on.
+New customers aren't able to purchase a paid AI Builder capacity add-on.
 They need Copilot Credits to access and run AI Builder features in Power Automate and Power Apps context.

-For existing customers, renewal and additional purchase of AI Builder capacity add-ons will still be possible up to November 1,2026.
-They will keep the AI Builder capacity linked to their Add-on licenses, as long as their licenses are active.
+For existing customers, renewal and more purchase of AI Builder capacity add-ons will still be possible up to November 1, 2026.
+They keep the AI Builder capacity linked to their add-on licenses, as long as their licenses are active.
-AI Builder credits seeded in premium licenses will continue to be granted up to November 1, 2026; at this date they will be totally removed for both existing and new customers.
+AI Builder credits seeded in premium licenses will continue to be granted up to November 1, 2026; at this date, they'll be removed for both existing and new customers.

-The change comes along with many simplifications:
+The change comes with many simplifications:

 - Access to AI prompts and AI models page in Power Automate and Power Apps portal doesn't require any AI Builder credits or Copilot Credits.
 - All custom model trainings are now free.